Robert Risson: Brisbane Tramways Trust

-In June 1923 Risson was employed by the Brisbane Tramways Trust as a junior civil engineer, at an annual wage of £250.
-Risson's duties with the Brisbane tramways were altered in 1927, following the adoption of a report by Brisbane City Council, which was at that stage in control of Brisbane's tram network.
-In 1933 Risson assisted the Brisbane Tramways constructional engineer in overseeing track renewal in central Brisbane, and was Permanent Way Engineer by 1939.
+In June 1923, Risson was employed by the Brisbane Tramways Trust as a junior civil engineer, at an annual wage of £250.
+Risson's duties with the Brisbane tramways were altered in 1927, following the adoption of a report by Brisbane City Council, which was in control of Brisbane's tram network at that time.
+In 1933, Risson assisted the Brisbane Tramways constructional engineer in overseeing track renewal in central Brisbane, and was Permanent Way Engineer by 1939.

-Risson fought in active service during World War II, but returned to work with the Brisbane tramways following the war.
+Risson saw active service during World War II, but returned to work with the Brisbane Tramways following the war.
 He worked within Brisbane City Council's Transport Department and rose to Assistant General Manager.
-During late 1948 Risson was Acting General Manager.
+During late 1948, Risson was Acting General Manager.
 Brisbane's tramways undertook an expansion and modernisation program following World War II, introducing modern vehicles and utilising mass-concrete tram track construction methods.

 Following Risson's departure to Melbourne to head the Melbourne and Metropolitan Tramways Board, it took Brisbane City Council three years to find a replacement.
 G.A.
-Preston, an engineer, was announced as Risson's successor in February 1953, and was subsequently elevated to general manager from 1 January 1954; a position to which "Risson was considered the logical successor".
+Preston, an engineer, was announced as Risson's successor in February 1953, and was subsequently elevated to general manager from 1 January 1954, a position to which "Risson was considered the logical successor".